 There are multiple ways to donate.
 Network153.net is a dba of Christ Centered Homes, Inc., which is a 501c3 non-profit corporation eligible to receive tax-deductible charitable contributions.
 There are no administration charges while using Network153.net as we pass on 100% of the donations.
 Giving by check has no fees, but credit cards will have fees.

 1-Send a Check:

-1. You may send a check payable to the home office at Network153.net and designate your specific mission choice, a general mission area such as orphans or Bibles, or state your gift as undesignated.
+1. You may send a check payable to the home office written out to Christ Centered Homes and designate your specific mission choice, a general mission area such as orphans or Bibles, or state your gift as undesignated.
 Undesignated funds will be disbursed by the mission’s staff who use prayer, research, and mission reporting to determine the most appropriate field.

 Please make payable and send to: Christ Centered Homes P.O.
 Box 777 Atlanta, TX 75551

 2-Use the Donate Button:

 3. You may also use the Donate Now button located on the Give Page in this site’s Navigational Menu to send funds through the PayPal system.
 You may either sign in to PayPal or use the regular credit card method.
 Please send us an email or use the Contact Us page to note if your gift is designated.